opalmedapps/opal-app/README.md

  * cordova-plugin-inappbrowser 1.2.0 "InAppBrowser"
  * cordova-plugin-network-information 1.2.0 "Network Information"
  * cordova-plugin-whitelist 1.2.1 "Whitelist"

 ####Problems
-In this section problems that might be encountered will be discussed

 #####IOS
 * If you are not running from an Apple computer a build and run for ios is not possible as it requires XCode to compile